IUREDCap/redcap-etl/docs/InstallationGuide.md

 ### Step 5 (Optional) - Set up a Logging Project

-In REDCap, create a new project using the "Upload a REDCap project XML file" option using the file **projects/redcap-etl-log.xml** from REDCap ETL downloaded previously.
+In REDCap, create a new project using the "Upload a REDCap project XML file" option using the file **projects/redcap-etl-log.xml** from REDCap-ETL downloaded previously.
 Then get an API token for this project, and then set the field for this in the configuration project.